getBoolean/ebook2kavita/README.md

 ## About

 - This script converts the JLN folder structure to a Kavita folder structure.
+- Adds the series name and volume number to the EPUB metadata to ensure it groups and sorts correctly.
 - Only EPUB files are copied to the target directory.
 - The series name added to the EPUB metadata is the name of the folder containing the EPUB folder.
 The series index is extracted from the EPUB filename using regex.
 - Subfolders (with the exception of folders that contain "official") are ignored, so spinoffs might be missed.
 This is intentional, and won't be fixed.